 If the unit is damaged, save all packing materials and notify the carrier immediately.
+See instructions in "Packaging for Shipping or Storage" on page 21.

-Periodic Cleaning
+Cleaning

-No routine servicing of the power supply is required except for periodic cleaning.
+Periodic No routine servicing of the power supply is required except for periodic cleaning.
 Whenever a unit is removed from operation, clean the outside surfaces with a weak solution of soap and water.
 If required, use low-pressure compressed air to blow dust from in and around components on the printed circuit boards.